pragatipandey-tech/Ai-Resume-Analyzer/README.md

 An AI-powered ATS (Applicant Tracking System) Resume Analyzer built using Streamlit, Gemini AI, NLP, and Machine Learning.

-This project analyzes resumes according to a given job description and provides:
+This application analyzes resumes according to a specific job description and provides:

 - ATS Match Score
 - Matching Skills